ashlives/confluencetestspartez/README.md

 - This test has three options, to set the restrictions as none, editing restricted, view and editing restricted.
 - Since this test needs an already existing page, its necessary for Test 1 to execute first, i.e a page to be created.
 Test 2 execute afterwards editing the restrictions of the page created in Test 1.
+- This test fails couple of times since the previously created page was not showing up quickly in All Updates page.
+Specifically when there were more than one Confluence Space.

 ## Exploratory Testing ##